-Alongside the main Engage Conference, delegates are invited to a fringe programme of visits, talks and workshops showcasing visual arts and culture in and around Newcastle and Gateshead.
+Alongside the main Engage Conference, delegates were invited to a fringe programme of visits, talks and workshops showcasing visual arts and culture in and around Newcastle and Gateshead

 Monday 4 November (afternoon)